 Benefits of Starching

 - It’s natural.
 Over 80% of all commercial starch is derived from corn.
 Stains are easier to remove as starch helps prevent them from penetrating fabrics.
-The starch seals the individual fibres making it more difficult for stains to penetrate through the fabric.
+The starch seals the individual fibers making it more difficult for stains to penetrate through the fabric.

-- Regularly starching your clothing will also hold that pressed appearance longer
+- Regularly starching your clothing will also hold that pressed appearance longer.

 - Clothes are more resistant to wear from rubbing.